Your temporary advisor

 Some of you enter the Ph.D. program knowing what research path you want to take, have already published papers in that area, and are anxious to get started right away.
 Others of you are still deciding, for a variety of reasons.
 You may have had fewer opportunities to do research in the past, require more background, or be overwhelmed by choice and the difficulty of committing to one topic for what seems like such a long duration.
 Further, after a few months of working on a project, you may find that it is not a good fit with your evolving research interests and strengths.

 You will be tempted throughout your studies to compare your progress to that of other graduate students.
 While this is natural, it is almost never useful: you will always be able to find others that are further along, apparently smarter, and seemingly more productive and successful in their research.
-Remember though that you are comparing apples and oranges: your research is on a different topic, your background is different, and you have your own unique strengths and weaknesses.
-Instead of comparing yourself to your peers, think about whether you are learning, whether you are systematically taking small steps forward in your research, whether you are passionate about your research project, and whether you are more productive than you were a few months ago.
+Remember, though, that you are comparing apples and oranges: your research is on a different topic, your background is different, and you have your own unique strengths and weaknesses.
+Instead of comparing yourself to your peers, think about whether you are learning, whether you are systematically taking steps forward in your research, whether you are passionate about your research project, and whether you are more productive than you were a few months ago.
 See the Frequently Asked Questions and the section on Having a Growth Mindset for helpful advice on this topic.

 The advantages of starting research early